cbteeple/watertank-gantry/ROS/catkin_ws/README.md

 # ROS for the Water Tank
-This set of packages enable intelligent control and message passing for the whole water tank system
+This set of packages enables intelligent control and message passing for the whole water tank system